Introduction

 Success Stories and Future Prospects

 The promise of urban agriculture is demonstrated by several success stories from around the globe.
 Urban agricultural initiatives have thrived, reviving neighborhoods and altering urban environments, from “Gardens by the Bay” in Singapore to the “Brooklyn Grange” in New York City.
-These success tales provide people with ideas for new projects and show that urban farming is scalable and profitable.
+These success tales give people ideas for new projects and show that urban farming is scalable and profitable.

 Conclusion